ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-7. Write a query to remove whitespace from the left side of the department field in the Worker table.
+Q. Write a query to remove whitespace from the left side of the department field in the Worker table.

 <details ><summary><b>Answer</b></summary>
     <p>